GNSSOEM/ELT_RTKBase/README.md

 ## Main features, added to RTKBase

-+ Use Unicore, Bynav or Septentrio receiver
++ Use Unicore, Bynav, Septentrio or Ublox receiver
 + Full configure for receiver and Raspberry Pi
 + If mount and password are both TCP, use TCP-client instead of NTRIP-server
 + Setup base position to receiver